iaraoliveira/multi-language-readme-template/README.md

 If you liked this repository and would like to contribute, just open a pull request and i'll happilly review it :white_heart:

-And if you have any suggestion, just let me know :upside_down_face:
+And if you have any suggestion, just let me know :)

 <br/>
 <div align='center'>